 The therapeutic potential of larp has been discussed in a growing body of literature.
 Elektra Diakolambrianou (2021) presented a wide-ranging overview of this connection in general.
 For good reason she is (amongst others) focusing on drama therapy by Jacob Moreno.
 Despite the fact that larp and drama therapy share a kind of common history, the research on that connection has only unfolded in recent years (Burns 2014, Fatland 2016, Linnamäki 2019, Mendoza 2020).

 In this article, larp will be discussed from the perspective of cognitive behavioral therapy (CBT), which is not a typical larp approach on the first glimpse.
 But due to the important standing of CBT in empirical research and public healthcare, this point of view appears to be worthwhile.
-In the second half of this article, a prototype of a CBT larp is presented, which is part of a research project by the author in cooperation with Tagrid Leménager at University of Mannheim.
+In the second half of this article, a prototype of a CBT larp is presented, which is part of a research project by the author in cooperation with Tagrid Leménager (Central Institute of Mental Health Mannheim).

 Why Cognitive Behavioral Therapy?